Mr-Markovian/Variational-DA/Readme.md

 3. Gaussian random field- a prior with temporal correlation on the initial state.
 4. Coherent-shifted field- to mimic psition based errors.

 The last kind of error is the focus of my experiments.
-How I am simulating these kind of errors is part of another repository here-.
+How I am simulating these kind of errors is part of another repository here-https://github.com/Mr-Markovian/spatially-coherent-random-perturbations.
 But this kind of IC is specific to our study and not necessary for the weak-4dvar algorithm in general.